Greg Mortimer in icy waters, photo courtesy of Aurora Expeditions.

 ‘In big seas I kept waiting for the slamming – it never came’

-The first X-BOW® cruise vessel, Greg Mortimer, set off for her first Antarctica expedition and crossed the notorious Drake Passage early November.
-The X-BOW® feature reduces the slamming in head seas.
-This was proven firstly on her transit from China to Argentina, when she entered 10m high waves and strong winds.
+The first ULSTEIN X-BOW® cruise vessel, Greg Mortimer, set off for her first Antarctica expedition in November 2019, crossing the notorious Drake Passage.
+The X-BOW feature reduces the slamming in head seas.
+This was first proven during her transit from China to Argentina, when she encountered 10 m high waves and strong winds.

 Published